 I believe in magic.
 I'm a witch.

 It's not about running away or hiding from your problems.
-It's not about believing that everything is good and wholesome while the world burns.
-It's not about being able to talk everyone down and negotiate everything so conflict never occurs, or that violence isn't sometimes the only tool left in the box in order to deal with a difficult situation.
+It's not about believing that everything is good and wholesome while the world burns, or even worse, that the world is evil and that you must escape to fantasy to survive.
+It's not about being able to talk everyone down and negotiate everything so conflict never occurs, or that violence isn't sometimes the only tool left to deal with a difficult situation.
 Sometimes, justice can't be served.
 Sometimes, people can't be reasoned with.
 Sometimes, despite your best intentions, the world still burns.
 The world of Touhou accepts those realities.

 What it doesn't accept are the ideas that everything is dire, that absolutely nothing can be done, that one must always push their faces against the grimdark grindstone, or that you can't build something new, can't create something that can endure, or can't learn from those trials and tribulations.
 It asks you to be as kind to yourself and others as you can muster without injury, that while the world might be cruel at times, there's no reason you have to be cruel back.
 It asks you to focus on restorative justice rather than retribution.
 It's about second chances and that even if you've suffered for longer than you can remember, healing might still be possible, if you're open to meeting the right people, and finding a place where you belong.
 It's about finding a new life, meaning, and purpose after experiencing trauma and loss, to become something new when you've lost all hope of becoming who you thought you were or ought to have been.
 If the world is bent on destruction, it asks you to create and protect anyways, and to accept a balance of tradition and novelty, of security and openness.

-The real magic of Touhou isn't the spells they cast, or the Gods and spirits that inhabit the world.
+The real magic of Touhou isn't the Gods and spirits or the sorceries on display.
 To me, personally, subjectively, it's the power of storytelling, of imagining better worlds and then trying to make them manifest themselves for real in as many small ways as you can, as a direct resistance to the theft of creativity and energy our world often violently inflicts upon us.

 As inspirational as Marisa has been to me, recently, I've started to feel a lot more like Maribel: an amateur psychologist at the end of the world, out of place and time, desperately trying to discover and build new realities so that something, anything, might be preserved, created, or explored.
 There's no way for me to time travel and become an eldritch God, but perhaps in my own way, simply by writing stories, introducing people to worlds that make them smile, and giving people something to care about, I could contribute something meaningful in my life.
 If I'm lucky, something new entirely might become possible, too.
-Something I could never imagine, something unique and wonderful.
-Who knows?
+Something I could never imagine, unique and wonderful in its own right.

-Besides that, Touhou gives me a good template for how to live my personal life, as strange as that probably sounds.
+I'm hoping now that you understand where I'm coming from, and that the following words don't seem that odd anymore: Touhou Project gives me a good template for how to live my everyday life.
 Be the best you can be.
 Be unapologetic about who you are.
 Dress to impress, on your own terms.
 Find a community of people who understand and appreciate you.
 If disagreements occur, try to find a peaceful resolution if at all possible, even if it won't be sometimes.
 Allow yourself to be passionate about the world, about life, about living, about the things you discover and make, even, or especially, if it involves letting yourself become overcome by fantastical thinking, of wondering just what you could do if the sky was your limit, and what might happen if you pushed past that limit entirely.

 You probably won't save the world, and that's okay.
 But perhaps, in your own way, you'll make your own little community a bit more magical.